BFTrick/jotform-integration/readme.txt

 No, WordPress has the option turned off by default.

+= Ok, so I put the form in the sidebar but it looks terrible.
+Is there anything you can do to fix it? =

+Not a thing.
+The form is pulled in with an iframe meaning that I can't touch the CSS inside the iframe.
+You will have to modify your form (try top aligned labels instead of left aligned labels) or your template to get it to fit.
+The other thing you can do is not put the form in the sidebar. :)

 = I made changes to my JotForm and the changes aren't mirrored on my site.
 What's going on? =

 Your browser might be caching the JavaScript that pulls in the iframe.
 Make sure you have the `cache form` option turned off in the options panel.